Rules Clarifications

 The Gambler sees his opponent's card before bluffing.

-Yes, the Super Gambler may put more tokens at risk than he has out of the warp.
+Yes, the Super Gambler may put more tokens at risk than he has out of the Warp.

 Gambler may also keep his Kicker secret with his Challenge Card, and he may lie about them both.